The web can be a dangerous place. Protect yourself and learn how to manage your online reputation before it’s too late.

 Step 3.
 Dissect the foundation of your search results

-Taking control of how your name and brand look in the search results is all about knowing what is ranking where and why.
-Now that you have a spreadsheet of all your search ranking data, look it over again and see which rankings you actually own or have access too.
-These would be your web locations such as your web site, blog, social media and any other content you may have created or have access to online.
-You should already have plenty of pages that are already ranking, but it’s important for you to note which they are so you can focus on increase content, backlinks and activity to these pages so they can rank higher in the search results.
+Taking control of how your name and brand look in search results is all about knowing what is ranking where and why.
+Now that you have a spreadsheet of all your search ranking data, look it over again and see which rankings you actually own or have access to.
+These would be your web locations such as your website, blog, social media and any other content you may have created or have access to online.
+You should already have plenty of pages that are already ranking, but it’s important for you to note which they are so you can focus on increasing content, backlinks and activity to these pages so they can rank higher in the search results.

 Step 4: Create your own reputation management strategy

 Now it’s time for you to start putting everything together that we have so far.
-You know what your rankings look like, how many are negative and positive and also which rankings you also have access too.
+You know what your rankings look like, how many are negative and positive and also which rankings you have access to.

-Next you should look at your personal name or brand and see what type of message you way people to see when they search for you.
-By understanding what type of content is already ranking and what you would like to rank for, this will make the process a lot easier once you start creating content and build out your social profiles.
+Next, you should look at your personal name or brand and see what type of message you way people to see when they search for you.
+Understanding what type of content is already ranking and what you would like to rank for will make the process a lot easier once you start creating content and build out your social profiles.